Pimería Alta: Colonial period of the Pimería Alta

 In valor all of the Pimas are very inferior to the Opatas, since often only their large numbers fill them with audacity and daring, which has been seen clearly in their last, numerously cited uprising in 1751, when first only ten men defended themselves, and of these half of them without knowing how to handle the weapons with certainty, of all their great numbers, and obstinate rage with which they wanted to drink their blood, and to the fathers Jacobo Sedelmayr and the padre rector Juan Nentuig they attacked for two days the house of the missionary of Tubutama, until leaving it with its new and well-built church reduced to rubble.

 Overhead photo of the Presidio San Agustín del Tucson in Tucson, Arizona.

 The primary response to native resistance was force.
 This was best manifested in Spanish military expeditions into the region (sent from further south), of which the establishment of presidios (or military fortifications) were a fundamental component.
 In the region, a total of 8 presidios were established during the colonial period as a direct response to raids by the Apache and Seris in the region.
 These presidios often served as a precursor to permanent settlements (as was the case with the Presidio San Agustín del Tucson).

 An example of an account depicting such a military expedition is from a campaign journal written by Spanish commanders embarking on a military expedition against the Pimas in the Pimería Alta for four months in 1695:

-From the mountain peaks they are able to do whatever they wish, and the Spaniards are unable to punish them because the rebels have united for this purpose on these fronteirs and those of Sonora.
+From the mountain peaks they are able to do whatever they wish, and the Spaniards are unable to punish them because the rebels have united for this purpose on these frontiers and those of Sonora.
 We have seen the pride of these tribes [Janos, Jocomes, Mansos, Sumas, Chinarras, Apaches], and we have also seen that due to their instigation the Pima Indians have frequently rebelled against the royal crown, killing the missionary padres of the Society of Jesus, some Spaniards, and some natives of this same province.
 (Note: the Pima rebellions happened independently of those occurring in the eastern Pimería Alta.)

 Significantly, however, not all indigenous peoples openly rebelled against Spanish colonization.
 Many indigenous peoples in the Pimeria Alta found ways to adapt within the new conditions imposed by Spanish settlement and conquest and made use of official institutions to seek redress when necessary.
 Additionally, it was not uncommon for indigenous peoples on missions to be attacked during Apache raids against the Spanish.